demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_ASM_Alert_README.md

-This playbook aims to handle ASM alerts by enriching asset information and providing means of remediating the issue directly or through contacting service owners.
+This playbook handles ASM alerts by enriching asset information and providing a means of remediating the issue directly or through contacting service owners.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.